-- ♦ If a student, parent, or guardian feels that the intervention or consequence taken is unwarranted or excessive, he or she has the right to ask the principal to review the matter and to reconsider the decision - ♦ In the event that a parent or guardian wishes to appeal a principal's decision to suspend a student or refer a student for expulsion, he or she must appeal to the Area Instruction Officer Chief Area Officer or designee (in writing if requested).
-The Director of School Support of the Office of New Schools shall be the designee for charter, contract and performance schools. - Any appeal of the final determination of a student's expulsion must be made in writing and sent, along with any additional evidence not available at the time of expulsion, to the Chief Executive Officer or designee.
-The Chief Executive Officer or designee's decision regarding the appeal shall be final. - ♦ The term of a student's suspension or expulsion is not halted by an appeal to the Area Instruction Officer, Chief Area Officer, the Chief Executive Officer, the Director of School Support or the Executive Director of New Schools. - ♦ In the event that parents or guardians of victims of sexual harassment feel that they have not received an adequate response to their sexual harassment claim, they must appeal to the Title IX Officer.
-A student who has been harassed based upon race, color, national origin, sex, gender, sexual orientation, religion or disability, or that student's parent/guardian, may make a complaint to the Principal, Assistant Principal or the Board's Equal Opportunity Compliance Office ("EOCO"), 125 S. Clark St., 11th floor, Chicago, IL 60603, telephone: 773-553-1013.
-If a student, parent or guardian is not satisfied with the decision made by the Principal or Assistant Principal, they may appeal to the EOCO. - The parent/guardian of a student that attends a Contract School or a Performance, Turnaround or Professional Development School not assigned to an Area Office should direct any suspension appeals to the Director of School Support of the Office of New Schools or her designee.
+- ♦ If a student, parent or guardian feels that the intervention or consequence taken is unwarranted or excessive, he or she has the right to ask the principal to review the matter and to reconsider the decision - ♦ In the event that a parent or guardian wishes to appeal a principal's decision to suspend a student or refer a student for expulsion, he or she must appeal in writing to the Chief Area Officer or designee (in writing if requested).
+The Director of School Support of the Office of New Schools shall be the designee for charter, contract and performance schools.
+When considering disciplinary appeals, the Chief Area Officer or designee must ensure that there were no factual errors in the principal's decision to suspend the student; the student was charged with the appropriate Act of Misconduct; and the length of the suspension was commensurate with the student's misconduct. - Any appeal of the final determination of a student's expulsion must be made in writing and sent, along with any additional evidence not available at the time of expulsion, to the Chief Executive Officer or designee.
+The Chief Executive Officer or designee's decision regarding the appeal shall be final. - ◆ The term of a student's suspension or expulsion is not halted by an appeal to the Chief Area Officer and/or the Chief Executive Officer, the Director of School Support or the Executive Director of New Schools. - ◆ A-student who has been harassed based upon race, color, national origin, sex, gender, sexual orientation, religion or disability, or that student's parent/guardian, may make a complaint to the Principal, Assistant Principal or the Board's Equal Opportunity Compliance Office ("EOCO"), 125 S. Clark St., 11th floor, Chicago, IL 60603, telephone: 773-553-1013.
+If a student, parent or guardian is not satisfied with the decision made by the Principal or Assistant Principal, they may appeal to the EOCO. - ♦ The parent/guardian of a student that attends a Contract School or a Performance.
+Turnaround or Professional Development School not assigned to an Area Office should direct any suspension appeals to the Director of School Support of the Office of New Schools or her designee.
 In the event that the parent wishes to appeal the decision of the Director of School Support or designee, such appeal should be made to the Executive Director of the Office of New Schools.